-...that although a positive skin reaction (hard raised bump) or a positive QFT blood test means that the person has been infected with the TB germ (latent it does not mean that the individual has active TB disease?
+...that although a positive skin reaction (hard raised bump) or a positive QFT blood test means that the person has been infected with the TB germ (latent TB), it does not mean that the individual has active TB disease?
 Additional tests are needed to confirm active TB disease.

-...your client tells you that his sister, who lives in the home, is in the hospital with TB?
+...your client tells you that his sister, who lives in the home, is in the hospital with TB.

-Did you correctly answer?
+What should you do?
 Call your office immediately to report this to your manager.